BernardoFBBraga/wasm/README.md

-# wasm
+# WASM
-Web Assembly Study
+A Web Assembly Study

+To build the lib, run
+`make`

+To run the web server run
+`make start`

+To clean generated files, run
+`make clean`